WondersLabCorporation/yii2-image-cutter/README.md

 > Defines the model attribute that will be used to make de form input field.

 * useWindowHeight (bool) (optional)
-> Use the height of the current window for the form image cropping
+> Use the height of the current window for the image cropping modal

 * imageOptions (array) (optional)
 > List with options that will be added to the image field that will be used to define the crop data in the modal.
 The format should be ['option' => 'value'].

-* cropperOptions (array) (optional)
+* pluginOptions (array) (optional)
 > List with options that will be added in javaScript while creating the crop object.
 For more information about which options can be added you can [read this web](https://github.com/fengyuanchen/cropper#options).